Buckland Village Charity

-Buckland Parochial Charity’s income is made up of a right to receive a yearly sum from the Trustees of the General Charity of Henry Smith (Worth Estate) together with income earned on its capital.
-As the capital of the Buckland Parochial Charity is a permanent endowment it must be retained and only the income may be spent on beneficiaries.
+The income of Buckland Parochial Charity (our “Village Charity”) is made up of a right to receive a yearly sum from the Trustees of the General Charity of Henry Smith (Worth Estate) together with income earned on its capital.
+As the capital of our Village Charity is a permanent endowment it must be retained and only the income may be spent on beneficiaries.

-The Parish Council nominates four Trustees and they are currently Ann Adams, Ianthe Cox, Philip Haynes and Jacq Inwood to serve until May 2019.
-Ianthe Cox fulfills the role of Clerk to the Trustees and the trustees have appointed Ann Adams to be their Chair.
-Susan Fellows is currently a Representative Trustee.
-The Trustees meet twice each year, in May and November, to discuss any need that has come to light and to agree distributions.
-During 2014 two financial distributions were made to assist with the provision of food and payment of fuel bills, helping eleven residents.
+The Parish Council nominates four Trustees; they are currently Martin Cantor (Treasurer), Debbie Jones (Clerk), Amanda Oakes-Smith and Liz Vahey (Chair).
+The Trustees meet at least twice each year, in May and November, to discuss any need that has come to light and to agree distributions.
+During 2019 two financial distributions were made to assist with the provision of food and payment of fuel bills, helping eleven residents.

 A Brief History of the Buckland Parochial Charity